donders-research-data-management/rdm-jargon-authcache/README.md

 This package is an IRODS jargon extension for caching and reusing the authenticated [`IRODSAccount`](https://github.com/DICE-UNC/jargon/blob/master/jargon-core/src/main/java/org/irods/jargon/core/connection/IRODSAccount.java) object in the [Apache Java Caching System (JCS)](https://commons.apache.org/proper/commons-jcs/).

-The extension is achieved by wrapping around the [`IRODSAccessObjectFactoryImpl` class](https://github.com/DICE-UNC/jargon/blob/master/jargon-core/src/main/java/org/irods/jargon/core/pub/IRODSAccessObjectFactoryImpl.java), and intersecting the `authenticateIRODSAccount` method for
+The extension is achieved by wrapping around the class [`IRODSAccessObjectFactoryImpl`](https://github.com/DICE-UNC/jargon/blob/master/jargon-core/src/main/java/org/irods/jargon/core/pub/IRODSAccessObjectFactoryImpl.java), and extending the `authenticateIRODSAccount` method with two hooks:

-- retrieving authenticated IRODSAccount from JCS before the original `authenticateIRODSAccount` method is called, and
+1. __Before__ the original `authenticateIRODSAccount` method is called, retrieving authenticated IRODSAccount from JCS.
-- storing authenticated IRODSAccount into JCS after the original `authenticateIRODSAccount` method is successful.
+1. __After__ the original `authenticateIRODSAccount` method is successful, storing authenticated IRODSAccount (retrieved from the [`AuthResponse`](https://github.com/DICE-UNC/jargon/blob/master/jargon-core/src/main/java/org/irods/jargon/core/connection/auth/AuthResponse.java)) into JCS.

-## Why the extension?
+## Why the extension is made?

 In the development of the DI-RDM system, we integrated the one-time password mechanism with iRODS using the PAM authentication.
 The end-user is required to sign-in via their own IdP to a (web-based) CMS system from which their valid one-time password can be retrieved for accessing data in the repository.
 By this approach, we ensure users to be validated via trusted identity providers, before they can start accessing the data.